AndreDev12/AndreDev12/README.md

 ###  I'm a front-end developer.

+- 🛠️ I am currently working as a freelance frontend developer at GamiLife.
-- 🌱 I’m currently learning Redux and Python.
+- 🌱 In my free time, I learn Redux and Python.
 - 💜 I really like programming.
-- 🛠️ In my free time, I learn new technologies.

 ## 🚀 Projects:
 I enjoy developing projects to improve my programming logic.
 These are my projects: